ConceptualBlending/monster_render_system/README.md

 monster_render_system
 =====================

+Scientific team projects for master students of the Faculty of Computer Science (FIN).

+Computational Conceptual Blending: a team of 4-6 students lead by Mihai Codescu, Fabian Neuhaus, Madhura Thosar

-Tool to render the result of the conceptual blending to a image.
+This repository contains the tool to render the output by conceptual blending to an image.